Dimbreath/AzurLaneData/README.md

 For any issues with the repository itself (i.e. it missed an update or it stopped updating a client (most likely they changed the encryption method on that server to the one Japan client is using) let me known on Dimbreath#0424.

 ~~Imagine thinking I use Chinese tools to do this when Chinese tools don't even work with Japanese client.
-PepeLaugh.
-Imagine thinking game traffic is only plaintext.
 PepeLaugh.~~